Michigan History Day - 2018 State Finals will take place April 28, 2018 at Bay City High School.

 The southwest Michigan District #6 includes Allegan, Barry, Berrien, Branch, Calhoun, Cass, Hillsdale, Jackson, Kalamazoo, St. Joseph and Van Buren counties.
 Qualifying entries at the district level may compete at the state finals in late April.
 Qualifiers at that level are eligible to enter the National History Day contest in early June at the University of Maryland.

-Registration deadline for the competition is Tuesday, February 16.
+Registration deadline for the competition is Tuesday, February 19.
 Information for teachers, parents, and students is available in early September from either of the district co-coordinators Dr. Bill Warren or Mr. Josh Koenig as well as on this website.
 Registration forms are due Tuesday, Feb.
-14 for all entries.
-Historical papers must be submitted in hard copy or PDF by Feb.
-22, 2017 to provide sufficient time for the judges to read them.
+28 for all entries.
+Historical papers must be submitted via email to email@example.com by Feb.
+28, 2019 to provide sufficient time for the judges to read them.

 As a teacher, either considering participation with your students or continuing to work with students in the competition, please read: